 42 is an innovative engineering and programming college that offers rigorous, industry-leading education in a professional environment.
 Our program is designed to prepare students for the workplace using an instructional design that means students learn skills for the digital world and for the technology industry.

 There are two main parts to the 42 program:1.
-The four-week intensive basic training 2.
+The four-week Piscine 2.
 The 3-5 year 42 program

 A four-week introductory session to the life of a programmer